If you are an international student, you can take advantage of the scholarship and other financial aid opportunities

 Keep in mind that not all lenders participate in the California Private Loan Marketplace.
 Learn more about private loans, including a list of all lenders participating in the student loan program.

 The Monterey Institute does not offer a list of preferred lenders.
 If you need help selecting a lender, please refer to our online list of things to consider when choosing a lender.
 You may choose any lender that participates in the private loan program.
-The Monterey Institute of International Studies Office of Student Financial Planning does not receive, and will not accept inducements from lenders in exchange for promoting a particular loan.
+The Monterey Institute of International Studies Office of Student Financial Services does not receive, and will not accept inducements from lenders in exchange for promoting a particular loan.
 In addition, the Monterey Institute does not share in the profits from student loans.
 Borrowers are welcome to choose any participating lender.

 International students who have a F1 or J1 visa may work on campus for 20 hours a week through this program.
 You must obtain a Social Security number to work in the US.
 If you do not have one, please visit the Office of International Services for more information.
 Learn more about campus job opportunities.